This blog about Planning Healthy Camping Meals was originally published June 2019. It was updated with more great information in January 2020.

 Cook the onion in oil until it is tender, add the other ingredients and cook until it is bubbly.

-We served it with corn chips and raw vegetables.
+We served the beans with corn chips and raw vegetables.
 At home, we also make this in the crockpot or Instant Pot.

 My daughter chose this recipe because she likes chickpeas.
-Before we left, we measured out the Tandoori spice blend, plus the cinnamon, salt and ginger.
+Before we left, we measured out the spices.
 We modified the recipe by removing the tomato paste because we didn’t have any with us and the cilantro because my husband doesn’t like it.

 This was a brand-new recipe I hadn’t prepared before.
 The kids found it a little bit spicy, but we served it with roasted sweet potatoes cooked in foil over the fire, which absorbed the coconut sauce.

-For the taco salad, we pre-measured and packed the spices at home.
-At the campsite, we browned ground beef and onions, then added those spices and a can of tomato sauce.
+For the tacos, we pre-measured and packed the spices at home.
+At the campsite, we browned ground beef and onions, then added the spices and a can of tomato sauce.
 This was a meal we made after we had been shopping, so we served it with lettuce, grape tomatoes, avocado and corn chips.

 We also made chili one night using an Epicure spice mix for the seasoning.
-It could have been made as a vegetarian dinner, but we prepared it with ground beef, canned tomatoes and canned beans, and served it with the last few corn chips and leftover hotdog buns.
+It could have been made with meat or lentils, but we prepared it with canned kidney beans, canned tomatoes and canned black beans, and served it with the last few corn chips and leftover hotdog buns.

 We didn’t make this meal since we ended up in a hotel one night because of the weather, but I’m definitely adding it to our next round of healthy camping meals because it sounds DELISH!